cdapio/coopr/docs/docs/source/guide/quickstart/index.rst

     :alt: Creating a cluster
     :figclass: align-center

-Click on 'Create a cluster' on the top menu bar to enter the cluster creation page.
+Click on the 'Create' buttom at the top right to enter the cluster creation page.
 In the 'Name' field, enter 'loom-quickstart-01' as the name of the cluster to create.
 The 'Template' field specifies which template in the catalog to use for this cluster.
 For this tutorial, let's create a distributed Hadoop and HBase cluster.

-Select 'hadoop-hbase-distributed' from the 'Template' drop down box.
+Select 'hadoop-distributed' from the 'Template' drop down box.
 Enter the number of nodes you want your cluster to have (for example, 5) in the field labeled 'Number of machines'.

 Display the advanced settings menu by clicking on the small triangle next to the label 'Advanced'.
 This lists